Registered Health Coach

 In 2017 I enrolled on a twelve-month MBCT Mindfulness Teacher Training course with The Nottingham Centre for Mindfulness.
-Whilst equipping me with skills to teach the 8-week course in line with the UK Mindfulness Network CIC “Good Practice Guidelines”, this was the deepest, most enlightening, challenging and life-changing journey I have ever embarked upon.
+Whilst equipping me with skills to teach the 8-week MBCT course in line with the UK Mindfulness Network CIC “Good Practice Guidelines”, this was the deepest, most enlightening, challenging and life-changing journey I have ever embarked upon.

 To help with all aspects of life, whether it be stress, anxiety, mood or reaching personal fitness potential, goals and healthy eating.

-To help us all treat our minds and bodies with care, mindfulness allows us to be kinder to ourselves, have a deeper relationship with others and reach our full living potential in this precious life.
+Mindfulness allows us to be kinder to ourselves, have a deeper relationship with others and reach our full living potential in this precious life.